omerdogan/olives4j-sql/README.md

 ###Overview

-Although SQL is a very powerfull dsl
+JDBC is very powerful and flexible java api, Meanwhile it is very verbose

 > Sometimes it seems like programmers will do everything to avoid SQL.
 > At the same time DSLs (Domain Specific Languages) are very popular.